-MediHerb is the largest purchaser and processing plant of herbs in Australia and since the beginning we have actively supported Australian and New Zealand herb growers.
+MediHerb is the largest purchaser and processing plant of herbs in Australia and since the beginning we have actively supported herb growing within Australia and New Zealand.
 Our priority is to source herbs from local growers as much as possible and assist with technical support on how best to grow herbs.
 This support includes information on:

 - Varietal selection